Arai-kun/scrapInsta/README.md

 # scrapInsta
-Simple scraping program to get Instagram account data.
+Simple scraping program to get Instagram account data.<br>
-Developed on Pycharm.
+Developed on Pycharm.<br>
-You need install Chromedriver to work it first.
+You need install Chromedriver to execute it.<br>